 Regardless of the method you choose to feed your baby, each comes with its own challenges and concerns.
-If you’re nursing, then the last thing you want is your pumped milk to go to waste.
+If you’re nursing, the last thing you want is your pumped milk to go to waste.

 Most moms agree: there’s nothing worse than throwing away that precious liquid gold.

 After hours of relentless pumping and feeding, each drop of mom’s milk becomes an extension of yourself.
 A stash of great milk is also most convenient for a solo run to the store without a feeding timer ticking away.

 In this article we’ll go over the method for storing your milk to ensure utmost longevity, hygiene, and safety, the tell-tale signs that a bottle of breast milk has gone bad, as well as what happens when a baby consumes bad breast milk.

 Is My Pumped Breast Milk Still Good?

 The appearance, taste, and smell of breast milk are not the same as normal dairy milk.

 Because of this, determining whether your pumped milk is still good by “inspecting” the same way you would do with normal dairy milk will not give you an accurate answer.

 Following safety guidelines with regards to pumping and storage is imperative in ensuring your breast milk is still at its nutritional and safety peak when fed to your baby.